Summary: In this python tutorial, we will learn to write a single line if statement in Python with examples.

 SyntaxError: invalid syntax

-Because of this reason, programmers usually don’t like writing a single line ‘if statement’ in Python.
+Because of this reason, programmers don’t prefer using single line ‘if statement’ in Python.